lyokha/ngx-export-tools-extra/README.md

 ##### An example

-In the following example, we are going to extract IP addresses from SRV record of *_http._tcp.mycompany.com* to inhabit upstream *utest*.
+In the following example, we are going to extract IP addresses from an *SRV* record for *_http._tcp.mycompany.com* to inhabit upstream *utest*.

 ###### File *test_tools_extra_resolve.hs*